If we’re all in agreement about empathy in B2B marketing, then how come buyers aren’t falling over themselves to act on

 But according to Forrester Research, and no doubt countless customers, buyers still feel that B2B marketing lacks empathy for buyers’ motivations.

-That’s the bad news: as B2B writers, we’re not doing a great job at putting ourselves in our buyers’ shoes.
+That’s the bad news: as B2B marketers, we’re not doing a great job at putting ourselves in our buyers’ shoes.

-As a marketing writer, I believe sincerely that our clients and customers have painful challenges that our products and solutions can help solve.
+As a B2B communicator, I believe sincerely that our clients and customers have painful challenges that our products and solutions can help solve.

-And as a writing marketer, I possess a healthy dose of analytic, left-brain dominance.
+And as a product marketer, I possess a healthy dose of analytic, left-brain dominance.
 This means I’m probably in very good company in this technology marketing universe.

-After all, more than anyone else in an enterprise, B2B writers need to balance the cold hard facts of the engineering, product management, and finance departments—and the frank realities of market factors—with the wants, needs, pains and habits of our individual buyer personas.
+After all, more than anyone else in an enterprise, product marketers need to balance the cold hard facts of the engineering, product management, and finance departments—and the frank realities of market factors—with the wants, needs, pains and habits of our individual buyer personas.
 Or else our go-to-market efforts, our content, and our sales conversations will fail.

 If you start out on your customer journey as someone with an empty empathy tank, and want to pick up more and more of it as you travel further along, here are some basic refueling techniques to put you in a B2B empathy frame of mind.

 Without exception, the best way to learn empathy with your B2B audience is to have regular conversations with them.
 Just like learning a foreign language, if you immerse yourself in their day-to-day, you can’t help but absorb their experiences yourself.

 Listen very, very, very hard